3nya/personal-website/README.md

 12/31/23 - Portfolio page finished
 Not linked with the original page though.
 Made with a template because I'm trying to get it done in a short amount of time.
 Will eventually try to handcode.

+6/16/24 - Re-updated Homepage
+Re updated with all my CS experience and contact links.